A hierarchical resource-efficient deep policy gradient method for continuous-time optimal control problems: Preliminaries

-The number of operations to evaluate the partial derivatives $\mu_x$. $\mu_\pi$, $\sigma_x$, $\sigma_\pi$, $\pi_x$, and $\pi_\theta$ via auto-gradient is a constant.
-If we denote the number of operations for evaluation of $\frac{\partial}{\partial\theta}\hat{X}^{j,\theta}_{t_{i-1}}$ by $N_{i-1}$, then $N_i=N_{i-1}+6a + 2b+ 20$.
-Here, $a$ is the number of operations to evaluate partial derivatives $L_x$, $L_{\pi}$, $\mu_x$, $\mu_{\pi}$, $\sigma_x$, and $\sigma_{\pi}$, $b$ is the number of operations to evaluate partial derivatives $\pi_x$ and $\pi_\theta$, and $20$ is the number of remaining operations in \eqref{L_theta} and \eqref{hatX_theta}.
-Note that $b$ depends on the architecture of the neural network, but $a$ does not.
-For simplicity, we write $6a+2b+20=c$.
-Therefore, the total number of operations for performing back-propagation along each sample trajectory is given by $N_n=(6a + 8b+ 20)n=cn$.
-Recall that the total number of paths is denoted by $J$.
-Therefore, we require $cnJ$ operations to perform the back-propagation on the cost function, with $c$ depending on the architecture of the deep neural network $\chi(t,x;\rho)$, including the number of parameters.
-Note that the same number of operation as in $L_i(\theta)$ is required for the terminal cost $g(\hat{X}_T^{j,\theta^{*}})$.
-If \eqref{prob:empirical_risk_minimization_theta} is handled by a gradient descent algorithms, the number of operations are multiplied by the number of epochs. \begin{remark}[Brute-force PGM] We refer to the implementation of the PGM discussed in this section as the brute-force PGM.
-The brute-force PGM serves as a benchmark to compare the efficiency of the deep multi-scale PGM discussed in the next section. \end{remark}
+The number of operations to evaluate the partial derivatives $\mu_x$, $\mu_\pi$, $\sigma_x$, $\sigma_\pi$, $\pi_x$, and $\pi_\theta$ via automatic differentiation is a constant.
+If we denote the number of operations for evaluation of $\frac{\partial}{\partial\theta}\hat{X}^{m,\theta}_{t_{i-1}}$ by $C_{i-1}$, then $C_i=C_{i-1}+\bar{C}$, where $\bar{C}$ is the number of operations to evaluate partial derivatives $L_x$, $L_{\pi}$, $\mu_x$, $\mu_{\pi}$, $\sigma_x$, $\sigma_{\pi}$, $\pi_x$, $\pi_\theta$, and tensor multiplications in \eqref{L_theta} and \eqref{hatX_theta}.
+Note that $\bar{C}$ depends on the architecture of the neural network, including the number of parameters.
+Therefore, the total number of operations for performing back-propagation along each sample trajectory is given by $C_n=n\bar{C}$.
+Recall that the total number of paths is denoted by $M$.
+Therefore, we require $nM\bar{C}$ operations to perform the back-propagation on the cost function.
+Note that the same number of operations as in $L_i^m(\theta)$ is required for the terminal cost $g(\hat{X}_T^{m,\theta^{*}})$.
+If \eqref{prob:empirical_risk_minimization_theta} is handled by a gradient descent algorithm, the number of operations is multiplied by the number of epochs. \begin{remark}[Brute-force PGM] We refer to the implementation of the PGM discussed in this section as the brute-force PGM.
+The brute-force PGM serves as a benchmark to compare the efficiency of the deep hierarchical PGM discussed in the next section. \end{remark}